anomaly1095/stm32F401RE/README.md

-# Embedded Systems Projects Portfolio
+#

 Welcome to my portfolio of embedded systems projects!
 This repository showcases a series of projects developed using full ARM assembly for the STM32F401RE microcontroller.
-Each project includes custom system initialization, linker scripts, and follows a structured directory format.
+Each project includes custom system initialization, linker scripts, and follows a structured directory format, drivers, clock configs, timers, and soon a full RTOS task scheduler in the system directory for the kernel.
 Below is an overview of the projects included:

 ## Projects Overview